5 Part Emergency Generator Series – Selecting the Right Size Unit

 When determining how much power you will need to run your house in an emergency situation, keep in mind these three basic facts about power consumption during an emergency situation:

-1. The more things you want to run, the more power your going to consume.
+1. The more things you want to run, the more power you are going to consume.

 2. Consume more power and you must run a bigger engine to turn a bigger generator.